p-org/P/Docs/docs/tutorial/failuredetector.md

     git clone https://github.com/p-org/P.git
     ```

     The recommended way to work through this example is to open the [P\Tutorial](https://github.com/p-org/P/tree/master/Tutorial) folder in IntelliJ side-by-side a browser using which you can simulatenously read the description for each example and browser the P program in IntelliJ.

+    To know more about P language primitives used in the example, please look them up in the [language manual](../manualoutline.md).

 **System:** We consider a simple failure detector that basically broadcasts ping messages to all the nodes in the system and uses a timer to wait for pong responses from all nodes.
 If a node does not respond with a pong message after multiple attempts (either because of network failure or node failure), the failure detector marks the node as down and notifies the clients about the nodes that are potentially down.
 We use this example to show how to model network message loss in P and discuss how to model other types of network behaviours.